BharathPalanisamy/Movie-Ratings-Analysis-Using-PySpark-and-PostgreSQL/README.md

 <img width="1440" alt="Screenshot 2024-09-03 at 11 50 06 AM" src="https://github.com/user-attachments/assets/51585a3d-aca3-492f-920d-214ab7cd535c"> <br>

 - Shows tables and columns within the tables to show that the pyspark code created columns.
-- query Outputs the results of the first table.
+- Query Outputs the results of the first table.